mnieber/compile-env/README.md

-# docker-compose-env
+# compile-env

-Solve the problem that environment variables are not interpolated by docker-compose

 ## Introduction

-The docker-compose-env tool solves the problem that environment variables are not interpolated by docker-compose.
+This tool transforms a set of source .env files into a set of target files.
+Variable interpolation is performed during this step.
 It follows these steps:

 1. read a spec file that lists a number of .env files
 2. read every variable declaration in every .env file (in order)